Address:St Piers College, Young Epilepsy

 Residential and day

-Functional skills, maths, English and communication, are embedded in all timetabled activities and delivered via specific subject teaching, both accredited and non-accredited, according to learner needs.
+Functional skills [maths, English and communication and ICT], are embedded in all timetabled activities and delivered via specific subject teaching, both accredited and non-accredited, according to learners' needs.

 All learners can access work experience, either on or off campus, matched to learner needs and aspirations.